yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 1. Before deploying a strategy with [brownie-strategy-mix](https://github.com/yearn/brownie-strategy-mix) make sure your `brownie-config.yml` points to the correct patched vault version, to get a Health Check enabled `BaseStrategy` imported to your strategy.

-1. No change should be necessary on your extended `Strategy` logic to interact with the health check contract. **IMPORTANT**: Check your contract size to see if refactoring is needed for compilation.
+1. To interact with the health check contract, no change should be necessary on your extended `Strategy` logic. **IMPORTANT**: Check your contract size to see if refactoring is needed for compilation.

 1. Update your unit tests to set to the common Health Check contract [health.ychad.eth](https://etherscan.io/address/0xddcea799ff1699e98edf118e0629a974df7df012)